adarshrhegde/ast-instrumentation/README.md

-How to run the instrumented application:
+**How to run the instrumented application:**

-Apache Commons Lang is a library containing Java utility classes that provide helper utilities for the java.lang API.
+Application : Apache Commons Lang is a library containing Java utility classes that provide helper utilities for the java.lang API.

 **Implementation of Junit test cases details:**